What advice would you give a new language arts teacher?

 Unless the world changes, your first year teaching will not bring huge paychecks, and you will spend personal money on your classroom.

-It can’t hurt, so ask if you’ll be reimbursed for purchases.
+It can’t hurt, so ask if you’ll be reimbursed for classroom purchases.
 Some schools provide new teachers with a classroom set-up budget.
 Clarify what you are allowed to purchase with any funds: curriculum? supplies? materials throughout the year?
 Spend the money wisely.
 If not, decide what you are willing to spend of your own money.
-You may be able to borrow supplies from other teachers (bulletin board borders) or create your own for less money.
+You may be able to borrow supplies from other teachers (bulletin board borders or posters) or create your own for less money.